binbashar/le-ref-architecture-doc/docs/how-it-works/features/compute/k8s-eks/vpc-adressing.md

 ## Networking - IP Addressing

-!!! example "Starting CIDR Segment (AWS Org)"
+!!! example "Starting CIDR Segment (AWS EKS clusters)"
-    * [x] AWS Org IP Addressing calculation is presented below based on segment `10.0.0.0/16` (starts at /16 due to AWS VPC limits)
+    * [x] AWS EKS clusters IP Addressing calculation is presented below based on segment `10.0.0.0/16` (starts at /16 due to AWS VPC limits)
     * [x] We started from `10.0.0.0/16` and subnetted to `/19`
     * [x] Resulting in **Total Subnets: 8**
       *   Number of available hosts for each subnet: 8190